 Kathleen from West Hartford, CT

 Go to a home center and buy a paint remover.
 There are several types all liquid.
 Some water soluable some not and follow direction on can.
 Be careful as some old paints may have lead in them although no lead has been put in paint manufactured in this country since 1978.
-Or you could just sand the wood wearing a dust mask so you don't breath in the dust.

 For paint, I prefer to use the nonliquid gummy type that doesn't run and you just scrape it off after so many minutes.
 If there's a lot of paint thickness, you may have to repeat procedure.